The importance of 2FA lies in the fact that it significantly reduces the risk of unauthorized access to people's accounts.

 From email to social media accounts to online banking, most people today have a lot of accounts.
 That means setting up 2FA across every account can seem daunting.

 With that in mind, start with your email account.
 Many online accounts offer you the ability to reset your credentials if you forgot them, and in most cases, they do so by sending an email message.
-So securing the inbox has to be the primary goal; otherwise you risk have most, if not all, your accounts stolen.
+So securing the inbox has to be the primary goal; otherwise you risk having most, if not all, your accounts stolen.

 Using authenticator apps such as Google Authenticator or Microsoft Authenticator is the most straightforward approach.
 Both are free and most services support them.
 After that, you have to go through each and every account and activate the 2FA option.